 The best travel trends aren’t really trends at all.
 They’re organic, homegrown, genuine experiences.

-That’s precisely what you’ll find in Bayfield, home to more Travel Green Wisconsin-certified businesses than anywhere else in the state, where the community footprint is a veritable group hug of the Lake Superior shoreline.
+That’s precisely what you’ll find in Bayfield, where the community footprint is a veritable group hug of the Lake Superior shoreline.

 It’s a place, a people, a history and culture that combine to bring you the essence of what it means to tread lightly on the landscapes and to treasure the natural treasures.